-It saw me progress from just seeing it as my ‘launch yourself at legs’ move to watching out what leg was in front me, which side of the hip.
-I’d start dropping down to a knee traditional wrestling style; circling to the outside with what I think was fairly good knee-rotation.
+It saw me progress from just seeing it as my ‘launch yourself at legs’ move, to watching out what leg was in front of me, which side of the hip was squared, etc. I also started dropping down to a knee, traditional wrestling style, circling to the outside with what I think was a fairly good knee-rotation.
 When I’d get hit with a sprawl I’d sit out.
 But as you might be guessing, I hit a dead end yet again.

 With my posture great and technique sound I could no longer finish.
 I just didn’t have the drive and mental determination that I had had in the first place.
 I’d drop down with great posture.
 They’d just frame and push me off.
-I wasn’t stuck in a sprawl or a guillotine, but still I’d wasted energy and my confidence tends to wane with each defense my opponents pull off.
+I wasn’t stuck in a sprawl or a guillotine, but still, I’d wasted lots of energy, and my confidence waned with each defense my opponents pull off.